jason-weirather/cio-mass-cytometry/README.md

 1. Nowicka M et. al. CyTOF workflow: differential discovery in high-throughput high-dimensional cytometry datasets.
 F1000Res.
 2017 May 26;6:748. doi: 10.12688/f1000research.11622.3.

-### Input:

-1. FCS files (one file per sample, already cleaned for dead cells and debris)
-2. Sample annotations

-### Output:

-1. Figures including QC, UMAPs, heatmaps, and stacked bar plots
-2. Data from labeled cell-type clusters and the marker expression on each cell type

 ## Quickstart

 Get the docker image and start a jupyter lab server, example on Linux running the jupyter lab server as yourself: